Carn Euny: Construction

+At this time the people of Carn Euny lived from agriculture, livestock, trade, and perhaps tin mining.
+Evidence of farming here includes 40 acres enclosed within a field boundary, which is most likely the area farmed by this settlement.
+The inhabitants likely grew oats, barley and rye, and kept sheep, goats and cattle.
+The courtyard houses "may have been used for stabling livestock, crop processing and outdoor cooking."

 Excavations

 The site was discovered in the early 19th Century by prospectors searching for tin deposits.
 Between 1863 and 1868, the antiquarian William Copeland Borlase examined the archaeological site and exposed the fogou.
 The graphic artist John Thomas Blight made corresponding engravings for the excavation report.
 During the 1920s, Dr. Favell and Canon Taylor discovered the foundation walls of the houses with courtyards.
 Between 1964 and 1972, extensive excavations were carried out, in which nine hut foundations were discovered.
 The fogou and the circular chamber were investigated and restored.
 Four main occupation phases between the 5th century BC and the 4th century AD were found.

 Chapel Euny Well

 West of the settlement are a pair of ancient wells.
 One is mentioned in The Legendary Lore of the Holy Wells of England of 1893 where William Borlase states (writing in the 1750s):"I happened luckily to be at this well upon the last day of the year, on which, according to vulgar opinion, it exerts its principal and most salutary powers.
 Two women were here, who came from a neighbouring parish, and were busily employed in bathing a child.
 They both assured me that people who had a mind to receive any benefit from St. Euny's Well must come and wash upon the three first Wednesdays in May.
 Children suffering from mesenteric disease should be dipped three times in Chapel Uny widderschynnes, and widderschynnes dragged three times round the well."
-It is also referred to as St. Eurinus' or Uny's Well and may be confused with Saint Euny's Well at Carn Brea.
+It is also referred to as St. Eurinus' or Uny's Well (i.e. well of St Euny) and may be confused with Saint Euny's Well at Carn Brea.